Dávid Ďuriš

-Dávid Ďuriš (born 22 March 1999) is a Slovak professional footballer who currently plays for Fortuna Liga club MŠK Žilina as a forward.
+Dávid Ďuriš (born 22 March 1999) is a Slovak professional footballer who plays as a forward for Norwegian club Rosenborg in the Eliteserien.

 Club career

 MŠK Žilina

 Ďuriš made his Fortuna Liga debut for Žilina against Zemplín Michalovce on 20 July 2019.

+Loan to Ascoli

+On 31 January 2024, Ďuriš joined Ascoli in Italian Serie B on loan with an option to buy. Ďuriš collected eleven appearances for the club, five of which were in the starting line-up.
+Despite Ďuriš's two goals, Ascoli was relegated at the end of the season to 2024–25 Serie C - Ďuriš scored in his third league appearance against Sampdoria and fourth appearance versus Lecco respectively.

+Rosenborg

+On 6 August 2025, Ďuriš signed for Rosenborg on a contract until the end of 2029.
+At Rosenborg he was reunited with fellow Slovak and former Žilina player Tomáš Nemčík.

 International career

 Ďuriš was first called up to Slovak senior national team nomination in premier nomination by Francesco Calzona in September 2022 for 2022–23 UEFA Nations League fixtures, repeating the recognition in same position ahead of November friendlies.
-He made a debut for the national team on 22 September 2022 at Štadión Antona Malatinského, coming on as a substitute in 83rd minute of the match against Azerbaijan. Ďuriš replaced Matúš Bero with Slovaks trailing 0–1 and lost 1–2 after two further goals by Erik Jirka and Hojjat Haghverdi.
+He debuted for the national team on 22 September 2022 at against Azerbaijan, replacing Matúš Bero in the 83rd minute with Slovaks trailing 1–0 and lost 2–1 after two further goals by Erik Jirka and Hojjat Haghverdi.